DNS Provider (Avi Vantage)

 - Add DNS VIP in the corporate DNS server as the nameserver for serving domain names configured in the DNS profile above.
 Any requests to “testdomain.avi” will be redirected to and serviced by the Avi DNS service.
 Alternately, Avi DNS server can be the main front-end DNS server and the corporation DNS servers can be configured as Avi DNS pool members.

-From Avi Vantage 16.3 release onward, when creating an AWS cloud, users can choose Avi Vantage’s native DNS provider along with AWS Route 53.
-Route 53 had been the only option supported in releases prior to 16.3.
+When creating an AWS cloud, users can choose Avi Vantage’s native DNS provider along with AWS Route 53.
+The below configuration shows configuring DNS with AWS cloud.
+The steps to configure other clouds are similar.

 Avi Vantage native DNS can be configured as explained in the above section (DNS Configuration) or can be created directly while creating the AWS cloud.

-- Navigate to Infrastructure->Clouds, and create a new AWS cloud by clicking "Create button."
+- Navigate to Infrastructure->Clouds, and create a new cloud by clicking "Create button."

 - The AWS VPC and Availability Zones configuration page has the new DNS profile option, as highlighted below.

-- If required, create a new Avi Vantage native DNS profile, and assign it to the AWS cloud being created.
-Complete the AWS cloud creation with other appropriate parameters, such as VPC network and SE management network.
+- If required, create a new Avi Vantage native DNS profile, and assign it to the the cloud being created.
+Complete the cloud creation with other appropriate parameters, such as VPC network and SE management network.

 This completes the configuration of an AWS cloud with Avi Vantage native DNS provider.

-Using Avi Vantage DNS With AWS Cloud in Virtual Service Creation
+Using Avi Vantage DNS With the Cloud in Virtual Service Creation

 Having completed the configuration described above, when creating any virtual services in this cloud, FQDNs specified will be resolved by the Avi Vantage native DNS provider attached to the AWS cloud.

-Limitations and Restrictions of Using Avi Vantage DNS in AWS cloud
+Limitations and Restrictions of Using Avi Vantage DNS in the cloud configuration

 - Both Route 53 and Avi Vantage native DNS cannot be configured/enabled at the same time on the AWS cloud.